moerkb/logic-workbench/README.md

 ## Dependencies

-The logical workbench is developed and testes with Clojure 1.3.0, but it might work with earlier versions as well.
+The logic workbench is developed and testes with Clojure 1.3.0, but it might work with earlier versions as well.

 Besides, it needs the following libraries: